1. Watermelon is both a fruit and a vegetable.

-Thanks to their sweet taste, watermelons are most commonly considered a fruit.
+Thanks to their sweet taste, watermelons are commonly considered a fruit.
 And they do grow like fruit, originating from flowers that have been pollinated by bees, and, from a botanical perspective, they’re fruits because they contain seeds.
 But many gardeners think of them as vegetables, since they grow them in their gardens alongside other summer veggies like peas and corn.
-Not to mention, watermelon is classified as part of a botanical family of gourds that includes other culinary vegetables like cucumber, squash, and pumpkin.
+Technically, watermelon is classified as part of a botanical family of gourds that includes other culinary vegetables like cucumber, squash, and pumpkin.

 They’re 92 percent water, making them a perfect refresher for those hot summer months.

 To make classification a little easier, however, watermelons tend to be grouped into four main categories: seeded (or picnic), seedless, icebox (also known as mini, or personal size) and yellow/orange.
 One of the most popular varieties is the Crimson Sweet, a seeded melon with deep red, sweet flesh.
 Some of the more unusual varieties include the Golden Midget, whose rind turns yellow when it’s ripe, and the Cream of Saskatchewan, whose flesh is cream-colored.